sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Fortran and compiler suites
 ###########################

-Sage also needs a Fortran compiler.
+Sage installation also needs a Fortran compiler.
+Officially we support gfortran from `GNU Compiler Collection (GCC) <https://gcc.gnu.org/>`_.
-The only configuration currently supported is matching versions of the C, C++ and Fortran compilers from the
-`GNU Compiler Collection (GCC) <https://gcc.gnu.org/>`_.
+If C and C++ compilers also come from there (i.e., gcc and g++), their versions should match.
+Alternatively, one may use C and C++ compilers from `Clang: a C language family frontend for LLVM <https://clang.llvm.org/>`_, and thus  matching versions of clang, clang++ , along with a recent gfortran.
+(Flang (or other LLVM-based Fortran compilers) are not officially supported, however it is possible to to build Sage using flang, with some extra efforts needed to set various flags;
+this is work in progress at the moment (May 2019)).

 Therefore, if you plan on using your own GCC compilers, then make sure that their versions match.